epic-gateway/dev-test-environment/roles/epic/README.md

 Author Information
 ------------------

-Adam wrote the first version of this.......
+Adam wrote the first version of this...